ONSgeo/geospatial-training/_docs/make_a_good_map.md

 The main pitfall you can make with choropleth maps is plotting raw counts on your map.
 Plotting counts on a choropleth is misleading as it fails to account for the different sizes of the geographic areas you are plotting, which makes comparisons between the areas unfair.
 By plotting standardised data you overcome this problem.
 You can standardise data in a number of ways, for example, instances per km^2, instances per 10000 of population, or as a percentage.
 If plotting raw counts is important for your visualisation you should consider using a different type of map, such as a graduated or proportional symbol map.

-The image below is an example of a choropleth, which shows of the percentage of households below 60% of median income, after housing costs, in London MSOAs.
+The image below is an example of a choropleth, which shows of the percentage of households below 60% of median income, after housing costs, in London Middle layer Super Output Areas (MSOAs).

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/choropleth.png?raw=true" width="80%" alt="A choropleth of the percentage of households below 60% of median income, after housing costs, in London MSOA">